robo1340/u-boot-stm32mp/doc/board/st/stm32mp1.rst

    + BL33: a non-trusted firmware = U-Boot, running in normal world and uses the secure monitor to access to secure resources.
    + HW_CONFIG: The hardware configuration file = the U-Boot device tree

-The SCMI variant of each device tree is only support with OP-TEE as secure monitor, with stm32mp15_defconfig.

 The **Basic** boot chain with SPL (for STM32MP15x)
 ``````````````````````````````````````````````````